GinoCanessa/fhir-cross-version-source/README.md

 Now, the fun really starts because in R5 there is a new backbone element of `AdverseEvent.participant` which does not exist in R4.

 So we have two sets of 'things' someone may want to express from R5 in R4:
-1. A simple additional `AdverseEvent.contributor` that is a reference to an `Organization`.
+1. An additional `AdverseEvent.contributor` that is a reference to an `Organization`.
 2. An entire R5 `AdverseEvent.participant`.

 The question is twofold:
 * Do we _want_ to allow expression of 1), 2), or both in R4?
-  * The simple element change (1) is listed in a map.
+  * The simple element change (1) is listed in a map, so we know there is a direct relationship.
   * We do not know if there are requirements in any of the rest of the `AdverseEvent` structure that would be required to *use* one of the new reference types.
 * Where do we want the extension context to live?
   * If we are using `AdverseEvent.participant.contributor`, do we want a null value in `AdverseEvent.contributor` with the extension, or do we move that up to `AdverseEvent`?